tmullen1991-zz/liri-node-app/README.md

 * User input is either entered on the command line, or can be entered in the text file within the directory.
 See gif examples below.

 1. Done using the command line
-* Enter which of the three function calls above (without quotes) and the respective band, song, or moive name you want info about(also without quotes):
+* Enter which of the three function calls above (without quotes) and the respective band, song, or movie name you want info about(also without quotes):

 ```
 node liri.js concert-this the rolling stones